Lauren Cacciamani

 1998 Stats Leaders

-1998 Season (Junior) Highlights and Awards: Co-Most Outstanding Player, NCAA Championship … NCAA Championship All-Tournament Team … NCAA Tournament All-Region Team … Academic All-American … Academic All-Big Ten … AVCA All-American … All-Big Ten First Team … Honda Volleyball Award Nominee.
+1998 Season (Junior) Highlights and Awards: Co-Most Outstanding Player — 1998 NCAA Tournament… NCAA Championship All-Tournament Team … NCAA Tournament All-Region Team … 1st Team GTE Academic All-American … Academic All-Big Ten … AVCA First Team All-American … All-Big Ten First Team … Honda Volleyball Award Nominee … 4th in the nation in hitting and 8th in blocking … only the 13th player in Big Ten history to record 1,000 kills and 500 blocks … Big Ten Co-Player of the Week (10/5) and Big Ten Player of the Week (11/12) for her efforts against Purdue and Illinois.

 1999 Season (Senior)